The Mystery of Cornelius the Centurion Part 1

 Matthew 8:10, KJV

-In thinking about these different aspects of Cornelius' life, perhaps we can compare him to a modern-day pious family man with a long career in the military.
-While he was a worldly man, he did have faith in God.
-However, as other chapters in the book of Acts clearly demonstrate, and as I have shown in such articles as "Where Are the First Century Churches?", being a full-time Disciple of Christ means much more than just having a superficial faith.
-As the following verses show, true Discipleship meant forsaking all and following Jesus one hundred per cent everyday.
-It meant selling everything one possessed and giving the money to the Apostles for distribution according to each person's need:
+In thinking about these different aspects of the life of Cornelius, perhaps we can compare him to a modern-day, pious family man with a long career in the military.
+While he was a worldly man, Cornelius did have faith in God.
+However, as other chapters in the Book of Acts clearly demonstrate, and as I have explained in articles such as "Where Are the First Century Churches?" and "Abundant Life Doctrine: Scripturally Exposed!", being a full-time Disciple of Christ meant, and still means, much more than just having a superficial faith.
+As the following group of verses reveal, true Discipleship meant forsaking all and following Jesus one hundred per cent everyday.
+It meant selling everything one possessed and giving the money to the Apostles for distribution according to each person's need.
+This financial plan for the Early Church was first laid down by Jesus Himself:

 "And all that believed were together, and had all things common; And sold their possessions and goods, and parted them to all men, as every man had need."